aerogear/graphback/templates/ts-apollo-mongodb-datasync-backend/README.md

 ## Graphback MongoDB with Datasync + Apollo Server Template

-A template that provides you with an easy setup for your application's backend using MongoDB and Apollo server with TypeScript.
+A template that provides you with an easy setup for your application's backend using MongoDB, with Data Synchronization, and Apollo server with TypeScript.
+Differs from the non-datasync MongoDB template by providing schema plugins and data sources for all supported data synchronization features.

 ### Quickstart Guide